-We’re excited to announce this week’s topic, but first please enjoy the illustration above by Angel Garcia, our Pick of the Week for last week’s topic of ‘SIZZLE’.
+We’re excited to announce this week’s topic, but first please enjoy the illustration above by Lucas P, our Pick of the Week for last week’s topic of ‘REPEAT’.
 You can also see a gallery of all the other inspiring entries here.

 And of course, you can now participate in this week’s topic:

 Step 1: Illustrate your interpretation of the current week’s topic (always viewable on the homepage).

 Step 2: Post your image onto your blog / flickr / facebook, etc.

 Step 3: Come back to Illustration Friday and submit your illustration (see big “Submit your illustration” button on the homepage).

 Step 4: Your illustration will then be added to the participant gallery where it will be viewable along with everyone else’s from the IF community!

 We all have dreams and aspirations they grow within us from any age, from the time we’re two years old and scribbling on any blank piece of paper in sight to the years in university when your dreaming up a life of bigger things you want to do and places you may want to go.
 Although as time goes by sometimes unless your extremely determined you can feel swayed or lose sight of the things you dreamed of and that’s why you need to grab a pen and sketch them out.

 Sketching out your dreams keeps them in sight, gives you a reference to go back to when your feeling a tad lost in your aspirations or feel your not sure where your going.
 So here are 5 steps to sketching out your own creative dream for 2014.